aditya2819/Useer_Profile_Module/README.md

 Step 5
 Run the application using terminal using command python app.py

-Something about project logic is present in app.py the classes are created in models.py and some functions are present in functions.py
+Something about project:
-The edit functionality is yet to be completed
+Logic is present in app.py the classes are created in models.py and some functions are present in functions.py The edit functionality is yet to be completed